pzac/redgraph/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+### Installing RedisGraph

+If you're using an Apple silicon mac you might want to use the docker image: I've had issues compiling the module (OpenMP problems).
+Just do a:

+    docker run -p 6380:6379 -it --rm redislabs/redisgraph TEST_REDIS_URL=redis://localhost:6380/0 be rake test

+I'm using port 6380 to not interphere with the other redis instance.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/pzac/redgraph.